Tile over existing tiles

 Tile over tiled walls

-For walls, it's essential that existing tiles be in good condition - no loose or cracked tiles - and you choose a lighweight, preferably thin, tile to go over the top.
+Where tiles are still in good condition, and you don't want to paint over tiles, there is the option to tile over existing tiles.
+For walls, it's essential that existing tiles be in good condition - no loose or cracked tiles - and you choose a lightweight, preferably thin, tile to go over the top.

 Tile over kitchen or bathroom backsplash

 If you've bought a new house and the kitchen backsplash is not to your liking - or perhaps you want to make small modifications to the kitchen - if the existing tiles are still in good condition you can consider covering up the old tiles with a thin, cement fibre board and applying new tiles to this.

 To tile over a backsplash, you could consider covering the old tiles with cement fibre board, and tiling on top of this.
 Install the new backsplash on a piece of cement fibre board instead of directly onto the wall and then you can update your backsplash as and when you want to